ayvasoftware/ayvajs/tutorials/motion-api-overview.md

 ### Move Order

 Internally, Ayva uses a queue to keep track of moves.
 If a move is already in progress when ```move()``` is called, the requested move is added to a queue and will not execute until all preceding moves have finished.
-All moves are therefore guaranteed to occur in the order ```move()``` was called.
+So while ```move()``` is asynchronous, all moves are guaranteed to execute in the order they were called.
 The following example illustrates this:

 ```
 // Perform a few down and up strokes (with up strokes performed at half speed).